Aircraft Carrier Tactics of World War II

 The battles of the Philippines Sea in June 1944 and Leyte Gulf in October 1944 saw the destruction of Japanese naval aviation.
 Even by the Philippines Sea battle the US fleet could fight more conservatively and be satisfied without actually sinking Japanese carriers - they destroyed Japanese naval air aviation, making the Japanese carriers themselves largely impotent, all the while protecting the beachhead and ensuring operational and strategic victory.
 While 1942 battles had been fights to destroy carriers, by 1944, the battle was more of one to destroy aircraft.
 Did the US Navy fully understand this?
 In reaction to the failure to sink flattops at the Philippine Sea, Nimitz changed priorities for Admiral Halsey at Leyte Gulf, making destruction of the Japanese fleet paramount.
 Halsey allowed himself to be lured away from the vulnerable troops transports that he was tasked with protecting.
 Although the Japanese carriers were destroyed, they were nearly merely sacrificial bait.
 For the Americans, disaster was narrowly averted at the beachhead.
 (Hughes 102-3) Who should command carrier task forces?
 Fully in charge until late 1943, non-aviators used carriers conservatively - Spruance for example, thought victory would come from amphibious operations and argued against attacks deep into Japanese waters due to logistical difficulties.
 He also believed that the Japanese would decline battle unless they saw that it was to their advantage.
 (McBride 183-4) Aviators complained - Admirals Towers and Sherman argued that carrier task forces should be commanded only by aviators.
 Ultimately a dual command compromise was reached whereby if an aviator was not in charge of an operation where air power predominated, the chief of staff would be an aviator, and that in the future, commanders would be trained in the use of all arms.
 (McBride 184, 204-8)

 With the Japanese carrier threat eliminated, the US Navy's primary worry was attack from land based aircraft, with kamikazes becoming the greatest threat.
+The kamikaze threat was different from standard air attacks - small groups at a low altitude made them difficult to detect, and they came from many directions at once, not just from one or two.
+Electronic interference and IFF failures due to air congestions also posed problems.
+At Okinawa, radar picket ships helped solve the problem, with fighter direction officers in picket destroyers vectoring interceptions rather than officers in carriers.
+Picket ships took heavy losses - 15 sunk and 45 damaged out of 206 ships - and the fleet as a whole took heavy losses, but the system worked.
+Army Air Corps strikes on airfields also helped with kamikaze defense, and perhaps the capture of small outlying islands to establish radar stations might have been a useful option.
+(Wolters 215-219) Technology also continued to advance.
 By the end of the war, a new auto-loading 3 inch AA gun was in development which could fire 50 rounds per minute.
 Tests showed that it was as effective against kamikazes as five 40mm gun quads mounts with a total of 20 barrels.
 (Rowlands 267-8) By the February 1945 naval air raids on Japan, 70 % of carrier aircraft were fighters, and they protected the fleet by arriving early over Japanese air bases and dominating the skies.
 (Morison, Victory 21) Had the Japanese carrier force survived into 1945, it would have faced a vastly improved American fighter plane, the Bearcat, which was being delivered as the war was ending, and new attack aircraft like the Skyraider which could carry as much as 8,000 pounds of bombs.
 (Dunnigan and Nofi 210, 219) The Bat, the world's first radar equipped self guided glide bomb, a revolution in naval technology, was first used in 1945.
 (Rowland 342-3) But with the US fleet largely invulnerable to Japanese air power by 1944, poor Japanese anti-aircraft protection, and overwhelming US numbers, the Japanese fleet didn't stand a chance of surviving through 1944.
 With the destruction of Japanese naval aviation went any hope that Japan had of victory.

 Cressman, Robert J., "Carrier Strike Through Mountain Passage."
 World War II Magazine.
 November 1986